Former team members

 Scientists, officer and coordinator

-Doru Constantin Doroftei, Christian Lange, Ghassan El Masri, Antonia Öksüzoğlu, Catharina Rachik and Sandra Hauser as scholars specializing in Jewish Studies, Islamic Studies and Christian Theology, have strengthened the BaFID team since the opening of our research center.
-Kirsten Waltert is employed as media and public relations officer and as team coordinator at FAU, Gudrun Ferber-Robin as administrative coordinator.
+Doru Constantin Doroftei, Ghassan El Masri, Antonia Öksüzoğlu and Sandra Hauser as scholars specializing in Jewish Studies, Islamic Studies and Christian Theology, had strengthened the BaFID team since the opening of our research center.
+Kirsten Waltert was employed as an media and PR officer and team coordinator, Gudrun Ferber-Robin as administrative coordinator.
+Valerie Jandeisek, Kübra Özcan, Anna Alabd, Maria Elisabeth Höwer, Antonia Sophie Steins and Barbara Halbauer contributed to BaFID as scholarship holders.

 Dr. Ghassan El Masri